 Olivia recently teamed up with producer and lead singer of B00TY, Edan Freiberger, to produce her first full album, to be released in 2018.

 In the fall of 2017, Olivia won the #PMJsearch2017, an international competition run by YouTube sensation Scott Bradlee, of Postmodern Jukebox, to discover new talent.
 Olivia is currently touring the country with Postmodern Jukebox (see LIVE page for details/tickets).

 Her first review by Katrina Tulloch from syracuse.com speaks highly of her debut with the music group:

 “The doe-eyed Olivia Kuper Harris nailed her debut of "Are You Gonna Be My Girl?" by Jet.
 Though she's a new addition to the PMJ family, she handled the job with finesse, and drew cheers with her scatting on Katy Perry's "Last Friday Night (T.G.I.F.)."
 Of everyone who performed, her intonation sounded closest to the Mid-Atlantic accent heard in old movies, lending authenticity to her "vintage" covers of modern songs.”

-Olivia’s biggest influences are Erykah Badu, Sarah Vaughan, Joni Mitchell, Betty Carter, Fiona Apple, and Jeff Buckley.
+Olivia’s biggest influences are Erykah Badu, Joni Mitchell, Lauryn Hill, and Betty Carter, .
 Her music has been described as “Alternative pop with a splash of jazz and neo-soul, blended together by a voice that can plead, seduce, energize and amuse” by Post Haste Media.